26th January 2017. By Danni Biggs.

 While the battle with PSV might have been billed as a friendly fixture, it was also Celtic's first "big" match-up of 2015.
 The club was supposed to face their main Premiership rivals, Partick Thistle, on New Year's Day, but the away match had to be postponed due to a flooded soccer pitch.

-For that reason, when the Hoops
+For that reason, when the Hoops donned the Celtic

 Celebrate Celtic FC's 45th Scottish football title-along with other recent successes-by stopping by Soccer Box and purchasing a brand new Celtic home shirt 2014 2015.
 The Celts will be wearing this green and white soccer strip until spring.
 The same goes for their current away strip, a visually striking, dark green shirt designed by Nike.
 Grab both and help support this fantastic football club to a 46th national title!